 In a nutshell, content marketing is the process of creating content that is useful, relevant, and compelling.
 The content has to be good enough to attract and convert prospects into customers.

-The content can be in written contextual form, audio or video.
+The content can be in written contextual form, it can be in audio, or in video.

-Here are a list medium you can use for your content creation -
+Here is a list of mediums you can use for your content creation including publishing platforms –

 If you’re interested in learning what a content marketer is actually responsible for, I recommend you check out this post over on CopyBlogger.

-But rather, you're trying to provide value and resources.
+But rather, you’re trying to provide value and resources.
 By doing so you educate and inspire your customers to take action.
-Hopefully, that action will lead them down your marketing funnels.
+Hopefully, that action will lead them down your marketing funnel.

 #8: Outreach and influencer marketing

-Influencer marketing is a tactic, again, that hasn't been around for very long, but boy is it taking off.
+Influencer marketing is a tactic, again, that hasn’t been around for very long.

 Its growth in popularity has been phenomenal in the digital marketing world.
 And when done right, influencer marketing can be very effective for any type of business.

 So, what is this influence marketing exactly?